 For individual students resitting there will be an approved alternative assessment as detailed below.

-Assessment being Approved Alternative Approved Alternative Assessment

-replaced Assessment Type Length (i.e. Word Count, Length of

-presentation in minutes)

-Timed Test Coursework The task will be a coursework

-assessment consisting of 4 short
+Assessment being replaced Approved Alternative Assessment Type Approved Alternative Assessment Length (i.e. Word Count, Length of presentation in minutes) Timed Test Coursework The task will be a coursework assessment consisting of 4 short essay questions.

-essay questions.
-Short essay titles

-will be provided in early September

 Resources